aaaakshat/sprightly-downloader/README.md

 # Tachyon

-A multithread downloader made as a companion for bingewatching tv shows.
+A multithread downloader created after facing the hardships of downloading with bandwidth throttling.

 ## License
 This software is licensed under the MIT License.
-It allows you to do nearly anything you want with it, however do check the LICENSE text file for more details.
+It allows you to do nearly anything you want with it, however please do check the LICENSE text file for more details.

 ###### WRITTEN IN PYTHON